ACSM: Atomic and Close-to-atomic Scale Manufacturing

 Human beings have witnessed unprecedented developments since the 1760s using precision tools and manufacturing methods that have led to ever-increasing precision, from millimeter to micrometer, to single nanometer, and to atomic levels.
 The modes of manufacturing have also advanced from craft-based manufacturing in the Stone, Bronze, and Iron Ages to precision- controllable manufacturing using automatic machinery.

-Our team is starting to work on atomic and close-to-atomic scale manufacturing since 2019.
+Our team is starting to work on atomic and close-to-atomic scale manufacturing with 2D materials.

 F Fang, N Zhang, D Guo, K Ehmann, B Cheung, KLK Yamamura, Towards atomic and close-to-atomic scale manufacturing, International Journal of Extreme Manufacturing 1 (1), 012001, 2019